Field Organizer, Southeast NC

 firstname.lastname@example.org | 919-908-7931

 Jenn has been with Democracy North Carolina for over a decade.
 She started as a student organizer in 2003 and served on the board of directors before joining the staff in 2006.
-Before joining the Dem NC team, Jenn worked in homelessness and gun violence prevention.
+Before joining the Democracy NC team, Jenn worked in homelessness and gun violence prevention.
 She has a BA in Political Science and German from UNC Chapel Hill.
-Jenn is an alumnus of the Public Allies North Carolina leadership development program and is currently a fellow in the 2014-2016 class of the William C. Friday Fellowship for Human Relations.
-As Associate Director, Jenn manages the daily operations of Democracy NC, participates heavily in the planning and implantation of the organizing and leadership development work and is responsible for staff and board development.
+Jenn is an alumnus of the Public Allies North Carolina leadership development program and is a fellow in the 2014-2016 class of the William C. Friday Fellowship for Human Relations.
+As the Director of Training, Jenn is responsible for developing and overseeing the implementation of Democracy North Carolina’s political education, skills building and leadership development strategies.

 email@example.com | 919-908-7915